Lechenaultia subcymosa

-is a species of flowering plant in the family Goodeniaceae and is endemic to the far west of south-western Western Australia.
+is a species of flowering plant in the family Goodeniaceae, endemic to the far west of Western Australia.
 It is an ascending herb or subshrub with only a few widely spreading branches, narrow, rigid leaves crowded on short, leafy stems, and creamy-white to pale mauve flowers.

 Description

-Lechenaultia subcymosa is an ascending herb or subshrub with only a few widely spreading branches that typically grows to a height of up to 30 cm and has only a few widely spreading branches.
-The leaves are narrow, rigid, 7–11.5 mm long and crowded on a few leafy stems.
-The flowers are creamy-white to pale mauve, the sepals 1.0–2.5 mm long and the petals 14–19 mm long with soft hairs inside the petal tube.
-The wings on the lower lobes are 1–3 mm wide and on the upper lobes are 0.2–0.6 mm wide.
+Lechenaultia subcymosa is an ascending herb or subshrub that typically grows to a height of up to 30 cm and has only a few widely spreading branches.
+The leaves are narrow, rigid, 7–11.5 mm long and scattered on flowering stems, crowded on short, leafy stems.
+The flowers are creamy-white to pale mauve, the sepals 1.0–2.5 mm long, and the petals 14–19 mm long with soft hairs inside the petal tube.
+The wings on the lower lobes are 1–3 mm wide, and on the upper lobes are 0.2–0.6 mm wide.
 Flowering occurs sporadically in response to rainfall, and the fruit is 19–33 mm long.